NaoiseGaffney/BookRepository/README.md

 #### Book Repository:

 * Member's Page with:
-	* The user's/reader's virtual stack of books to ilicit the same feeling as walking into a library at home, or a public library.
+	* The user's/reader's virtual stack of books to elicit the same feeling as walking into a library at home, or a public library.
 	* The ability to view the stack, the book details, edit/update a book, and delete a book (RUD in Book CRUD).
 	* The ability to add a new book via the drop-down menu (C in Book CRUD).
 	* The ability to search for books via the drop-down menu (R in Book CRUD).